Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 - even higher spaces like 6 and 9 dimensions

 To optimize performance, simple problem can therefore solved by simple methods and use higher dimensions if needed.

+# Geometric Algebray system

+There are several different systems, declared as Gp,q[,r]:
+- p are coordinate axes which square to 1
+- q square to -1
+- r squares to 0

+For example the cartesian coordinate system is G3 with three real axes e1, e2 and e3 with e1² = e2² = e3² = 1 unit values.

+As example, G4,1 is the conformal model (CGA) with 4 real number axes and one imaginary.
+G3,0,1 is projective geometric algebra (PGA) which is often used for (game) graphics.
+There are many other ones like G2, G3, G3,3, G9 etc.

 # Geometric Algebra Software